pensjonatus/flash-fiction/blog/junkies-life.md

 ---
-title: "Junkie's Life"
+title: Junkie's Life
 date: '2016-03-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "And here we are again, in my office, talking about the same thing," the